sehnoh/demoapp-testing/README.md

 the mocks that are created with the ```@Mock``` (or ```@Spy```) annotations into this instance.

-Note that ```@RunWith(MockitoJUnitRunner.class)``` or ```Mockito.initMocks(this)``` must be used to initialise these mocks and inject them.
+Note that ```@RunWith(MockitoJUnitRunner.class)``` or ```Mockito.initMocks(this)``` must be used to initialize these mocks and inject them.

 Example: